akade/Akade.SnippetLink/Readme.md

 A streamlined, extensible and opinionated dotnet tool for importing snippets into Markdown files.

-Shamelessly inspired by [Simon Crop's excellent MarkdownSnippets](https://github.com/SimonCropp/MarkdownSnippets) but designed for easier extensibility and per snippet customization.
-The included **support for importing BenchmarkDotNet results** is the main reason for the library.
+Shamelessly inspired by [Simon Crop's excellent MarkdownSnippets](https://github.com/SimonCropp/MarkdownSnippets) but designed for easier extensibility and per snippet parametrization.
+The main motivations for this incarnation are **support for directly referencing C# symbols** like methods and **importing BenchmarkDotNet results**.
+In contrast to MarkdownSnippets, SnippetLink ironically does not render any user-clickable links.

-> :information_source: You can use both tools in the same project.
-Akade.SnippetLink to import BenchmarkDotNet results, and MarkdownSnippets to render links to the original source files.

 ## Features
 - Import code snippets from C# source files into Markdown files